ltw-webdev-workshops/jquery-jq-what/query-quest.md

   - content: |
       ## What & why

-      Since jQuery is a bunch of pre-written Javascript we need to know what’s available.
+      Since jQuery is a bunch of pre-written JavaScript we need to know what’s available.

       Searching through & understanding documentation is a critical component of being a developer.